 (1Pet.
 4:6) These people who lived in a place and time called dead (death) had no way of knowing how to worship God but worship Him they did, the best they could with what they had.
 They knew there had to be life after death because they had looked within themselves and they had tried to live the best they could to obtain their idea of paradise, happy hunting ground, Valhalla, or whatever their particular group called their false religion, their idolatry.
 They were devout to their perception of God.

 "WHAT?
 ARE YOU SERIOUS?"
-Its more serious than a sharp stick poked into your eye because God wrote it and He means it!
+It is more serious than a sharp stick poked into your eye because God wrote it and He means it!
 This is written in the Bible, it is God's word!
 God had not presented these people the opportunity to be obedient or disobedient in their “lifetime”.
 They did the best they could with what they had.
-They didn't deserve prison and they didn't deserve paradise.
+They did not deserve hell and they did not deserve paradise.
 God is fair so He made a holding place for the dead.

 The chariot landed in a secret place there in that holding place called death.
-Again Melchizedec and His driver casually walked through a forest to a small knoll in a gigantic clearing.
+Again Jesus and His driver casually walked through a forest to a small knoll in a gigantic clearing.
 Something compelled them and people started drifting into the clearing 1 or 2 at a time, then in scores, then hundreds, then thousands, then hundreds of thousands, then millions.
-The driver realized these people weren’t being tormented, they weren’t being comforted, they just were.
-It wasn’t too bad, it wasn’t too good and they lived about like they always had except there was no war and no death, there couldn't be, they couldn't die anymore, they were in eternity!
+The driver realized these people were not being tormented, they were not being comforted, they just were.
+It was not too bad, it was not too good and they lived about like they always had except there was no war and no death, there could not be, they could not die anymore, they were in eternity!

 There was no hurry, no jostling for position, no sense of waiting and the driver knew they were in now (forever).
-Melchizedec's voice, as he started preaching, was clear as a bell even to the far reaches of the gigantic clearing, those up close weren't deafened and everyone could hear him plainly.
-(Acts 2:5-9) The driver didn't know all the different tribes, clans and nations heard Melchizedec's words in their own language because the driver heard Him speak in Hebrew, his native tongue.
+Jesus' voice, as he started preaching, was clear as a bell even to the far reaches of the gigantic clearing, those up close were not deafened and everyone could hear him plainly.
+(Acts 2:5-9) The driver did not know all the different tribes, clans and nations heard Jesus' words in their own language because the driver heard Him speak in Hebrew, his native tongue.

 (Matt.
-20:16 keywords: for many be called, but few chosen) The fairness of God dictated that through Melchizedec's preaching they be given exactly the same chance to accept Jesus as Saviour as anybody else in whatever time they lived, even on Dec.
+20:16 keywords: for many be called, but few chosen) The fairness of God dictated that through Jesus' preaching they be given exactly the same chance to accept Jesus as Saviour as anybody else in whatever time they lived, even on Dec.
 28, 2014.
-As soon as Melchizedec started preaching some of the people started leaving.
+As soon as Jesus started preaching some of the people started leaving.

 Those leaving grew into a flood.
-It was about like it is today, according to their values; a very few believed, a whole lot didn’t believe, many didn’t care, many wanted to put the decision off and wait until later and very many were content with their false god worship they had brought with them inside their souls.
+It was about like it is today, according to their values; a very few believed, a whole lot did not believe, many did not care, many wanted to put the decision off and wait until later and very many were content with their false god worship they had brought with them inside their souls.

 God is fair.
 The place called death did not disappear.
-Those who had chosen to stay in death will have company as others from this thing called lifetime who did not have a chance to hear the gospel but were met by Jesus after their death and chose death over life according to their values.
-There will be no second chance for any of them.
-(Rev. 20:14) At the great white throne judgment death and the people therein will be cast into the lake of fire.
+Those who had chosen to stay in death will go on to hell and others from this thing called lifetime before the church got to their place who did not have a chance to hear the gospel go to the place called death and Jesus will give them the opportunity to be saved.
+(Rev. 20:14 keywords: death and hell were cast into the lake of fire) At the great white throne judgment death and the people therein will be cast into the lake of fire.
 "ARE YOU SERIOUS?"
 Read about the experiences of people who have had out of body experiences and about who and what they saw and how it changed them.
 Are they present day messengers?